FAQs

 Note: Each ppm of iron equals 4 grains per gallon of hardness.

 Remember, the higher the levels of dissolved minerals, the harder the water is considered to be.
-We hope this page helped you understand how to determine your hardness.
 If you still have questions regarding hard water, please email us or call us anytime.

-As the water passes through a water softening appliance containing a bed of resin, the hardness (calcium and magnesium) present in the water is exchanged or swapped for the sodium found in the resin.
-When the available sodium has all been exchanged for calcium and magnesium, hard water is present in the softener outlet, and the resin must be regenerated.
-Common salt is used to replenish the supply of sodium in the resin, and the hardness is flushed as waste.
+Water hardness is reduced through a process called ion exchange.
+As the water passes through a water softening device containing a bed of resin, the hardness (calcium and magnesium) present in the water is exchanged or swapped for the sodium found in the resin.
+When the available sodium has all been exchanged for calcium and magnesium, the resin must be regenerated.
+Common salt is used to replenish the supply of sodium in the resin, and the hardness minerals are flushed as waste.

 02. Water Softener Questions — General

-You do not need to clean out a brine tank.
+You do not need to clean out a brine tank in a water softener system.
 The only exceptions to this rule are if you use a salt product high in water-insoluble matter or the system experiences a major malfunction.
-If there is a build-up of insoluble matter in the resin, the reservoir should be cleaned out to prevent softener malfunction.
+If there is a buildup of insoluble matter in the resin, the reservoir should be cleaned out to prevent softener malfunction.

 If your average water usage is 75 gallons per day per person, you will use an average of 48 to 85 pounds of salt per month, which is very little in comparison to most older systems that regenerate based on days instead of gallons used.